 Best Product Prospects:

-Post reports that currently, more consumers in Saudi are seeking out the following products: healthier lifestyle products (diet foods, organic etc.), beef, poultry meat, beverage ingredients, non-alcoholic beer, tree nuts, dairy products, plant-based meats, fresh fruit and vegetables, processed fruits and vegetables, fruit and vegetable juices, honey, and snack foods.
+Top product prospects include healthier lifestyle products (diet foods, organic, etc.), beef, beverage ingredients, non-alcoholic beer, tree nuts, plant-based meats, fresh fruits and vegetables, processed fruits and vegetables, fruit and vegetable juices, honey, snack foods, and various dairy products.

 Best Product Prospects:

-The Saudi HRI sector is constantly seeking suppliers for high quality and competitively priced of high value and intermediate food products such as dairy products, fresh fruit, fresh vegetables, red meats, condiments and sauces, beverage and other coffee shop ingredients baked frozen pastries, and frozen sandwich bread.
+Top product prospects include dairy products, fresh fruit, fresh vegetables, red meats, condiments and sauces, beverage, and other coffee shop ingredients, baked frozen pastries, and frozen sandwich bread.

 Best Product Prospects: